3 Business Schools: How to Choose?

 |Financial Times MBA Rankings 2014

 As you may have noticed, SMU business students tend to fetch higher starting pay in the annual Graduate Employment Survey.
 As with any kind of statistics, you should read it with a sense of caution.
 First, the pay is an average value.
 The variation of the pays (standard deviation if you have taken some statistics course) is not published.
 If you think your ability is above average compared to the general student population, for example, looking at the average pay without checking the variation of the pays can be misleading.
 And more importantly, what you see is only the starting pay, which may not be correlated with your mid-career pay.
 Some research has already indicated that people receiving higher starting pay may not maintain the momentum while people who are paid lower actually take time to showcase their capability and are eventually recognized more.

 NTU: Short and Sweet

 Then if the above factors above are “superficial”, what would you consider seriously?
-As you may have known, NTU business school offers a three year program while the rest offer four year programs.
+As you may have known, NTU business school offers a three-year program while the rest offer four-year programs.
 Having to study for three years allows you to enter the workforce one year earlier than your peers.
-If you want to pursue further studies, attending a three year program may save more time for you.
-Moreover, everyone can graduate from NTU Business School with an honor if they meet the mark upon graduation.
-There is no further selection, as there will be at the end of the year three in NUS, for students who are allowed to pursue the fourth ‘honor year’.
-The shorter duration and direct honor system in NTU may be an attraction for you.
-As for SMU, though it has a four year program, there is no more selection for the “honor year”.
-Like the NTU program, it may also give you a sense of assurance while you are studying in university.
+If you want to pursue further studies, attending a three-year program may save you more time.
+Moreover, everyone can graduate from NTU Business School with honours if they meet the mark upon graduation.
+There is no further selection, as there will be at the end of year three in NUS, for students who are allowed to pursue the fourth ‘honour year’.
+The shorter duration and direct honour system in NTU may be an attraction for you.
+As for SMU, though it has a four-year program, there is no more selection for the “honours year”.
+Like the NTU program, it may also give you a sense of assurance while you are studying at university.